 Most students will attend at least one graduate careers fair (sometimes called a jobs fair) during their time at university.
 Normally held on campus, careers fairs give you the opportunity to meet a number of employers, postgraduate course providers and/or careers advisers all in one place on the same day.

 However, the coronavirus has made in-person events on this scale impossible for now.
 The good news?
 Graduate job fairs (and other careers events) aren’t cancelled – just moved online.
-Before now, only a handful of virtual fairs existed but, due to Covid-19, there will be many more in autumn 2020.

 What does a virtual fair look like?